d1vyank/MinimaLIST/README.md

 CMPUT 301 Assignment #1
-By: Divyank Katira
+By: Divyank

-Copyright (c) 2014 Divyank Katira
+Copyright (c) 2014 Divyank

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal